openresty/headers-more-nginx-module/README.markdown

 Very much like [more_set_headers](http://wiki.nginx.org/HttpHeadersMoreModule#more_set_headers) except that it operates on input headers (or request headers) and it only supports the `-t` option.

+Note that using the `-t` option in this directive means filtering by the `Content-Type` *request* header, rather than the response header.

 Behind the scene, use of this directive and its friend [more_clear_input_headers](http://wiki.nginx.org/HttpHeadersMoreModule#more_clear_input_headers) will (lazily) register a `rewrite phase` handler that modifies `r->headers_in` the way you specify.
 Note that it always run at the *end* of the `rewrite` so that it runs *after* the standard [rewrite module](http://wiki.nginx.org/HttpRewriteModule) and works in subrequests as well.

 If the `-r` option is specified, then the headers will be replaced to the new values *only if* they already exist.